allianceauth/allianceauth/docs/features/fleetup.md

     FLEETUP_API_ID = ''  # The API id from http://fleet-up.com/Api/MyKeys
     FLEETUP_GROUP_ID = ''  # The id of the group you want to pull data from, see http://fleet-up.com/Api/Endpoints#groups_mygroupmemberships

-Once filled out restart gunicorn and celery.
+Once filled out restart Gunicorn and Celery.

 ## Permissions